Published on July 20th, 2016 | by ddeupree1

 The size of the hole and its location on the retina determine how much it will affect a person’s visual acuity.
 When a Stage III macular hole develops, most central and detailed vision can be lost.
 If left untreated, a macular hole can lead to a detached retina, a sight-threatening condition that should receive immediate medical attention.

 Although some macular holes can seal themselves and require no treatment, surgery is necessary in many cases to help improve vision.
-In this surgical procedure–called a vitrectomy–the vitreous gel is removed to prevent it from pulling on the retina and replaced with a bubble containing a mixture of air and gas.
+In this surgical procedure–called a vitrectomy–the vitreous gel is removed to prevent it from pulling on the retina and the doctor places a bubble containing a mixture of air and gas into the eye.
 The bubble acts as an internal, temporary bandage that holds the edge of the macular hole in place as it heals.
-Surgery is performed under local anesthesia and often on an out-patient basis.
+The retina surgeon performs surgery under local anesthesia and often on an out-patient basis.

 Following surgery, patients must remain in a face-down position, normally for a day or two but sometimes for as long as two-to-three weeks.
 This position allows the bubble to press against the macula and be gradually reabsorbed by the eye, sealing the hole.
 As the bubble is reabsorbed, the vitreous cavity refills with natural eye fluids.